libp2p/docs/content/concepts/transports/webrtc.md

 However, a certificate is still needed, even if it is "just" self-signed.
 The browser must also know the certificate hash.
 WebRTC can overcome this and does not require a trusted certificate.
-> While WebRTC does not require the use of trusted certificates, it does not
-> eliminate their usage, as  WebRTC relies on TLS to establish secure connections
-> between peers and to protect the data being transferred.
+{{< alert icon="💡" context="note" text="While WebRTC does not require the use of trusted certificates, it does not eliminate their usage, as  WebRTC relies on TLS to establish secure connections between peers and to protect the data being transferred." />}}

 ## WebRTC in libp2p

-Libp2p WebRTC enables browsers to connect to public server nodes (and eventually, browsers to connect to other browsers) without those endpoints providing a TLS certificate within the browser's trustchain.
+libp2p WebRTC enables browsers to connect to public server nodes (and eventually, browsers to connect to other browsers) without those endpoints providing a TLS certificate within the browser's trustchain.